An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

 \subsubsection{Historical Retrieval}

-The measurement packet is decoded to extract its generation timestamp $t-T$ (corresponding to discrete step $k-d$).
-The algorithm performs a highly efficient $\mathcal{O}(1)$ memory lookup in the Circular State Buffer $\mathcal{B}$ to retrieve the exact historical predicted state $\hat{x}_{k-d|k-d-1}$ and its covariance $P_{k-d|k-d-1}$.
+The algorithm decodes the packet to extract its generation timestamp $t-T$ (corresponding to discrete step $k-d$).
+It performs an efficient $\mathcal{O}(1)$ complexity memory lookup within the FLCSB $\mathcal{B}$ to retrieve the exact historical predicted state $\hat{x}_{k-d|k-d-1}$ and its associated covariance $P_{k-d|k-d-1}$.